-Cambridge Maths School aspires to provide all students [LIW1] [CH2] with an education that allows them to fulfil their potential by recognising their individual differences, celebrating their strengths, helping them to adapt [LIW3] their weaknesses, and by enabling them to value themselves and others.
-The School strives to create a sense of community and belonging for all our students.
-We have an inclusive ethos with high expectations.
+Cambridge Maths School aspires to provide all students with an education that allows them to fulfil their potential by recognising their individual differences, celebrating their strengths, helping them to adapt their weaknesses, and by enabling them to value themselves and others.
+The school strives to create a sense of community and belonging for all our students.
+We have an inclusive culture with high expectations.
 An aspirational curriculum is offered to all students with well-established systems for early identification of barriers to learning and participation.

-This policy and the SEND information report will be reviewed by the SENCo every year, and he/she is responsible for its implementation.
+This policy and the SEND information report will be reviewed by the SEND Lead every year, and he/she is responsible for its implementation.
 It will also be updated if any changes to the information are made during the year.
-It will be approved by the Head of School and governing board.
+It will be approved by the Head of School and Local Governing Body.

-This policy should be read in conjunction with the information within the SEND OAP (ordinarily available provision) Information Report, available on the School website, and complies with the legal requirements of The Children and Families Act 2014, The Special Education Needs and Disabilities Code of Practice 2015 and the Equality Act 2010.
+This policy should be read in conjunction with the information within the SEND OAP (Ordinarily Available Provision) Information Report, available on the school website, and complies with the legal requirements of The Children and Families Act 2014, The Special Education Needs and Disabilities Code of Practice 2015 and the Equality Act 2010.

-1.2 Commonly used acronyms
+Commonly used acronyms